innolitics/rdm/rdm/init_files/documents/software_plan.md

 Show the software and hardware interfaces between the software items and external software [[62304:5.3.2]].
 Prefer block diagrams and flow charts to textual descriptions, and include these diagrams in the SDS.
 Indicate which software items are SOUP.

+{% if system.usability_process %} Establish a plan for formative and summative evaluations of the user interface [[62366-1:5.7]].
+For each evaluation, include the:
+- methods being used
+- part of the user interface being evaluated
+- when the evaluations will be performed during the engineering process [[62366-1:5.7.2]]{% endif %}

 {% if system.safety_class == 'C' %}
 Identify any segregation between software items that is essential to risk control, and state how to ensure that the segregation is effective.
 For example, one may segregate software items by running them on different processors [[62304:5.3.5]].
 {% endif %}